Liu Guoliang

-Liu Guoliang (刘国梁 (劉國梁, Liú Guóliáng); born January 10, 1976) is a retired Chinese table tennis player who has won all titles at major world tournaments including World Championships, World Cup and Olympic Games.
-He is the second man to achieve a career grand slam of three majors (Olympic Gold, World Cup, World Championships).
+Liu Guoliang (刘国梁 (劉國梁, Liú Guóliáng); born January 10, 1976) is a retired Chinese table tennis player.
+He is the first Chinese male player to achieve a career grand slam of three majors (Olympic Games, World Cup, World Championships).
 He is considered by many to be one of the greatest players and coaches of all time.
 He has also played with Kong Linghui in doubles.

 Biography

 Liu Guoliang was born in Xinxiang, Henan.
 He won two gold medals in the 1996 Summer Olympics, the men's singles and the men's doubles (with Kong Linghui), he won the men's singles in the 1996 World Cup, the World Doubles Championships in 1997 and 1999 with doubles partner Kong Linghui, and the 1999 World Singles Championships in Eindhoven.
-He was a member of the winning Chinese team in both the 1995 and 1997 World Table Tennis Championships.
+He was a member of the winning Chinese team in both the 1995 and 1997 World Table Tennis Team Championships.

-Liu retired after the 2001 season and was appointed as the head coach of the China's National Men's Team at the age of 27.
+Liu retired after the 2001 season and was appointed as the head coach of China's National Men's Team at the age of 27.
 As the head coach of the Chinese Men's National Table Tennis Team he is the most successful coach in history with a team gold medal at the 2008 Summer Olympics in addition to the medal sweep by Ma Lin, Wang Hao, and Wang Liqin.
 At the 2012 Summer Olympics the team won gold and Zhang Jike and Wang Hao won gold and silver medals respectively in the men's singles.
 At the 2016 Summer Olympics the team again won gold and Ma Long and Zhang Jike won the gold and silver medals in the men's singles.

 The Chinese team has also won every men's singles teams championships in the World Table Tennis Championships since Liu became head coach; a period spanning from 2001 to 2018.

 On December 1, 2018, Liu was elected as president of the Chinese Table Tennis Association, replacing Cai Zhenhua.